IN CONVERSATION

 All you need is kindness and care for children to flourish.
 Didi, Vasky, and Milan were abused and were from environments that weren’t the top end—lacking money and topmost specialists—but what they had were caregivers who cared for the kids.

-In Didi’s situation, her boarding house came with a school, and Didi got input from staff who could see her potential and show her how to do her work.
+In Didi’s situation, her boarding house included a school, and she received input from staff who recognised her potential and showed her how to do her work.
 So, all that is required in these situations is care.
 And Vasky had maybe 17 years of neglect, starvation, and unkindness in Mogilino.
 The carers weren’t professionals; they took time to care for Vasky, and you saw the dramatic change—Vasky was alive and kicking, going to the gym, and cracking jokes.
 I would never have believed that possible.
-And when people say: “Too badly damaged, they will never recover,” I am sure they will never wholly forget what happened in Mogilino, but they still can lead fulfilling, happy lives.
+And when people say, “Too badly damaged, they will never recover,” I am sure they will never wholly forget what happened in Mogilino, but they still can lead fulfilling, happy lives.

-How did you feel about seeing children’s transformed lives when you returned to Bulgaria?
+How did you feel when you returned to Bulgaria and saw the transformed lives of children?

 Bulgaria is incredibly close to my heart, and Bulgaria’s Forgotten Children is one of the films that greatly impacted me.
-Unlike most films—where we have limited time because we are unannounced—I got permission to shoot in Mogilino Institute for a week, a month, for nine months and went back nine times to film.
+Unlike most films—where we have limited time because we are unannounced—I got permission to shoot at the Mogilino Institute for a week, a month, and nine months, and I went back nine times to film.
 So, I got to know the children quite well and got attached to them.

-And even though there was a language barrier—most of the children there couldn’t speak anyway—there wasn’t a language barrier.
+And even though there was a language barrier—most of the children there couldn’t speak anyway—there wasn’t one.
 There was eye contact and physical contact; the children came to recognise me and know my smell.
 I came to know the children and watched them deteriorate in front of me.
 I couldn’t walk away once I finished making that film.

-Apart from pushing the government for changes and talking to different NGOs, TV networks and UNICEF about the children in Bulgaria, I started Bulgaria’s Abandoned Children’s Trust to help the children in Mogilino and other institutes in Bulgaria.
+Apart from pushing the government for change and speaking with various NGOs, TV networks, and UNICEF about children in Bulgaria, I founded Bulgaria’s Abandoned Children’s Trust to support children in Mogilino and other institutions in Bulgaria.

 Who is more disabled—people inside the institutions or society on the outside?

-I think those living in institutions with disabilities are much more severely disabled than they otherwise would have been if they were allowed to be in society, leading as normal lives as they could within the boundaries of their disability.
+I think those living in institutions with disabilities are much more severely disabled than they otherwise would have been if they were allowed to be in society, leading normal lives as they could within the boundaries of their disability.
 And I think those who are disabled in the institute become severely disabled, developing all the recognised institutionalised behaviour—self-harming, biting, walking, humming endlessly, shutting down, and cutting off.
-Therefore, those living in institutions become more the people outside the institute expect them to be aggressive, breaking out and hitting you when you walk into the room.
+Therefore, those living in institutions are seen as more aggressive by people outside the institution, breaking out and hitting you when you walk into the room.
 We are guilty of putting them into those institutes and not giving them [the institutionalised] a chance to live an able life.

 Why do people fail to acknowledge the brutality and appalling behaviour they witness in their homes and communities?

-Every individual is different, and the genetics of one person, combined with their environment and how they are loved or not loved, can produce one kind of human being.
+Every individual is different, and the genetics of one person, combined with their environment and whether they are loved or not, can produce a different kind of human being.
 Whereas somebody with the same conditions but a different genetic makeup can respond differently.

 But you can’t deny the existence of abuse?